-5. Remove the oil fill cap, drain bolt, and sealing washer to drain the oil.
+- 5. Place a drain pan under the drain bolt. - 6.
+Remove the oil fill cap, drain bolt, and sealing washer to drain the oil.

-- 6. Remove the oil filter cover, oil filter, spring and gasket by removing the oil filter cover bolts. - Discard the oil and oil filter at an approved recycling centre.
+- 7. Remove the oil filter cover, oil filter, spring and gasket by removing the oil filter cover holts - Discard the oil and oil filter at an approved recycling centre.